mguenther/photoalbum-service/README.md

 # Dropwizard by Example: Photoalbum Webservice

 As part of learning Dropwizard, I cobbled together a small sample webservice that allows users to manage photo albums and exposes its API via HTTP.
+All functional requirements have been implemented and are fully working.

 ## Requirements